Souloist/wordle-cli/README.md

 Can't win them all :(

 ## Future Improvements

 - Add a keyboard visual after each guess to keep track of letters which were either contained in the answer, had the correct index or were not part of the answer
 - Improve the guess display to use colored background tiles instead of
+- Add a flag to ask the user if the game should clear the terminal after guesses (felt like a better game UX but maybe not the best idea)